otammato/CICD_Terraform_ECS_microservices/README.md

 ```
 <br><br>

-5. test the pipeline by changing source code:
+5. test the pipeline by modifying the source code to see the process and the result:

 <br><br>
 <p align="center" >